 - Please take care on croys, banks, steps or bridges which may of course be slippery when wet.
 There is bound to be the odd slippery slope, stray root or hole for the unwary.

-- You will know your own children/grandchildren’s capabilities best but obviously young children should be supervised at all times when they are near the river and children under 18 should not be allowed in boats by themselves.
+- You will know your own children’s/grandchildren’s capabilities best but obviously young children should be supervised at all times when they are near the river and children under 18 should not be allowed in boats by unless accompanied by an adult.